Rivian Automotive Inc. (RIVN) is ready for next Episode as it posted an annual sales of 55,000 K - News Daemon

 Technical Analysis of Rivian Automotive Inc. (RIVN)

-Rivian Automotive Inc. (NASDAQ: RIVN) saw its 5-day average volume 19.52 million, a positive change from its year-to-date volume of 18.45 million.
-As of the previous 9 days, the stock’s Stochastic %D was 50.81%.
-Additionally, its Average True Range was 2.72.
+Rivian Automotive Inc. (NASDAQ: RIVN) saw its 5-day average volume 12.77 million, a negative change from its year-to-date volume of 18.29 million.
+As of the previous 9 days, the stock’s Stochastic %D was 34.83%.
+Additionally, its Average True Range was 2.46.

-During the past 100 days, Rivian Automotive Inc.’s (RIVN) raw stochastic average was set at 63.61%, which indicates a significant decrease from 82.98% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 104.16% in the past 14 days, which was higher than the 71.44% volatility it showed in the past 100 days.
+During the past 100 days, Rivian Automotive Inc.’s (RIVN) raw stochastic average was set at 24.05%, which indicates a significant increase from 12.66% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 104.03% in the past 14 days, which was higher than the 72.75% volatility it showed in the past 100 days.

 Rivian Automotive Inc. (NASDAQ: RIVN) Key Stats